warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         wait-timeout
                 wait timeout for process execution in seconds: 0 = nowait

-                Be carefull if using @@FILE to give the external command enough timeout to complete, otherwise the file will be removed by XMail while the command is processing.
+                Be carefull if using $(FILE) to give the external command enough timeout to complete, otherwise the file will be removed by XMail while the command is processing.
 This is because such file is a temporary one that is deleted when